herrcafe/socmed/README.md

 Description: A Set of R Functions for Web and Social Media Analysis

-Imports: RCurl, XML, stringr, httr
+Imports: RCurl, XML, stringr, httr, igraph